khadas/khadas_docs/linux/source/vim4/BuildLinuxKernel.md

-title: Build Linux Kernel
+title: Build the Linux kernel
 ---

-This documentation will introduce how to build Linux kernel from source code.
+Build the Linux kernel from source.

-We suggest to use [Fenix](https://github.com/khadas/fenix) to build Linux, just a few simple commands needed.
-Please refer to [Build Ubuntu/Debian Images](FenixScript.html) to setup the development environment.
+[Fenix](https://github.com/khadas/fenix) can build Linux with just a few commands.
+Refer to [Build Ubuntu/Debian Images](FenixScript.html) to setup the development environment.

-## Setup Environment
+## Environment Setup

-You need to choose the `BOARD`, e.g. `VIM4`, U-Boot version, Linux version, system version, etc.
+Choose your `board` (e.g. `VIM4`), U-boot version, Linux version, system version, etc.

 ```bash
 $ source setenv.sh
 ```

 {% note info Note %}
-At current stage, two version of Linux kernel supported:
+Two versions of the Linux kernel are supported:
-* SoC vendor Linux version `5.4`, version is old but has best support
+* 1. SoC Vendor: `5.4` (old but has the best support)
-* Mainline Linux version, latest version but some functions may not work
+* 2. Mainline Linux (latest version, with missing functionality)
 {% endnote %}

-You need to choose the correct version due to your requirement.
+Choose the correct version for your requirements.

 ### Change the kernel config [Optional]

-If you want to change the default kernel configuration you can follow these steps.
+Follow these steps to change the default kernel configuration.

 ```
 make kernel-config